Glossary of Global Health Agreement Terms

 Alternative Two: Projects will be conducted and managed – along with the resulting products, services, processes, technologies, materials, software, data or other innovations – in a manner that ensures “Global Access.”
 (Global Health Vaccine Accelerator Platforms Data Sharing Guiding Principles).

 Alternative Three: The objectives (a) to improve the processes and technologies for the development, manufacture and delivery of Products for use in the Field, with the aim of making them more available and more accessible in terms of cost, quantity and quality to people most in need in the Developing Countries; and (b) to ensure that information and data resulting from activities under the Project are promptly and broadly disseminated – without jeopardizing intellectual property protection – to the relevant scientific and educational communities.
-(Redacted Collaboration Agreement, §1.13).
+(Academic Institution – Company, Research Collaboration Agreement, §1.13).

 The transnational impacts of globalization upon health determinants and health problems which are beyond the control of individual nations.
 (WHO Health Promotion Glossary: New Terms).

-A grant of license by a holder of certain intellectual property rights for humanitarian use, usually at a royalty-free basis or at very low costs.
-As an example, Gates Foundation requires its grantees to grant Gates Foundation a humanitarian license, which is a nonexclusive, perpetual, irrevocable, worldwide, royalty-free, fully paid up, sublicensable license to make, use, sell, offer to sell, import, distribute, copy, create derivative works, publicly perform and display Funded Developments and Essential Background Technology.
+A nonexclusive, perpetual, irrevocable, worldwide, royalty-free, fully paid up, sublicensable license to make, use, sell, offer to sell, import, distribute, copy, create derivative works, publicly perform and display Funded Developments and Essential Background Technology.
 (Gates Foundation Humanitarian License FAQs).

 Alternative One: Any and all improvements, enhancements or modifications, patentable or otherwise, relating to the Compound or Licensed Products or Licensed Combination Products including, without limitation, any change or modification in the manufacture, formulation, analytical methodology, ingredients, preparation, presentation or means of delivery, administration or dosage of the Compound or Licensed Products or Licensed Combination Products.
 (Supernus and United Therapeutics Exclusive License Agreement, §1.1).